romansp/romansp.github.io/content/blog/easy-debounce-in-vue-with-tanstack-query-and-vueuse/index.md

 </template>
 ```

 Here we're using [refDebounced](https://vueuse.org/shared/refDebounced/) from VueUse to debounce execution of a ref value by 500 milliseconds.
-This means `searchTermDebounced.value` will sync to `searchTerm` _only after_ 500 milliseconds has passed after the last update (in our case keystroke).
+It means `searchTermDebounced.value` will sync to `searchTerm` _only after_ 500 milliseconds has passed after the last update (in our case keystroke).
 If user keeps typing debounce timeout will be reset.

 Next let's update `useQuery` to use debounced ref instead.